 Everyone has specific times during the day when they are the most productive.
 You may do your best work between 9 AM and 11 AM.
 Or you might get more done between 3 PM and 5 PM.
 Whenever you feel most productive, focused, and energetic, it is time to tackle the most important task.

-Do more in 20% of the time and achieve a big result in overall your day.
+Do more 20% and achieve a big result in overall your day.
+Choose the best and most productive time of you day to work on your 20%.

 4. Block the distractions